Biology is a fundamental subject for careers in the science and health sectors but there are many other routes you can take with this degree

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

 Biology-related jobs are particularly competitive, so it is valuable, and sometimes crucial, to gain practical experience in the field.
-Work experience demonstrates your commitment to the career area and knowledge of what is involved.
+Work experience demonstrates your commitment to the career and knowledge of what is involved.
 Some degree courses may incorporate a year-long industrial placement and you may be eligible to receive a bursary or grant to support your placement.

 You could also try contacting science museums, research and clinical laboratories, conservation facilities or pharmaceutical companies.

 Search for placements and find out more about work experience and internships.

 A range of employers recruit graduates for biology-related jobs including:

 - private hospitals and NHS trusts;